 We emphasize a more "active" recovery at Activcore.
 It’s impossible to expect that simply rest and doing nothing for a time will heal a problem.
 Yes, it may calm down the symptoms of an overuse injury, but there’s a reason that overuse is happening at one particular part of your body.
 Rest alone isn’t fixing the problem.
 It’s allowing the inflammation to settle down, but if you go back into your sport after a few weeks of doing nothing, not only did you not fix anything, but you also became more deconditioned.
 Oftentimes, a combination of active rest, manual therapy, and targeted strengthening and neuromuscular activation exercises for overuse injuries is what will help eliminate the injury, but also return that individual to their sport as quickly as possible at the level which they want to compete.

-Once your pain has been addressed, you will have the opportunity to continue honing your movement through performance training.
 You will feel the Activcore difference from your first visit.
-This is a highly personalized experience delivered by a movement expert fully dedicated to getting you back to the sport you love to play.
+This is a highly personalized experience delivered by a passionate movement expert fully dedicated to getting you back to the sport or training activity that you love.
+Once your pain has been addressed, you will have the opportunity to continue honing your movement through ongoing performance training at Activcore.

 • Achilles tendinopathy